 First of all, what is a VSD (Variable Speed Drive) rotary screw compressor and how is it different than a fixed speed rotary screw compressor?

-There is really only one key difference between fixed speed and variable speed drive rotary screw air compressors; the way the motor is controlled.
+There is really only one key difference between fixed speed and variable speed drive rotary screw air compressors for sale: the way the motor is controlled.
 There is very little variation in the way the machine compresses air.
 Basically, a VSD machine varies the frequency and voltage supplied to the electric motor, thus allowing the speed of the motor to be efficiently controlled with the demand for air at any given point in time.
 On the other hand, a fixed speed compressor gives consistent frequency and voltage to the motor, meaning that when the demand for air is lower, the efficiency is lower because the frequency and voltage that is being given, is not being used to its fullest capabilities.

 Variable Speed Drive Rotary Screw Air Compressors